arzola/oop-game/README.md

 Remember that you can filter the tests file by file `vendor/bin/phpunit tests --colors=auto --filter ComputerTest`

 Fix the code so that all tests pass.
 Do not change any of the tests.
+Additional details about the exercise below.

 ### Objects